carlos9917/ml_project2/README.md

 The app can also be run using the stream1.py file included using streamlit as follows:
 `streamlit run stream2.py`
+### NOTE:
+you need to install streamlit locally first using pipenv install streamlit
+Installing it and adding it to my Pipfile caused some library clashes in my app deployment.

-It has also been deployed here
+The app has been deployed here